Carol Vorderman: Television

-Outside television
+Radio

+After leaving the BBC in 2023, Vorderman was an occasional guest host on LBC.
+In January 2024, two months after her BBC departure, she was to present her own show from 4pm to 7pm on Sunday afternoons.
+She said "I'll be using my voice – as you might expect – to cause a commotion.
+I won't be shy to say things that others won't and I'll hold the corrupt to account without fear or favour."
+Vorderman announced on 11 October 2024 that she would leave LBC following a "health scare".

+Other work

 Journalism

 Vorderman has had newspaper columns in The Daily Telegraph, and in the Daily Mirror on Internet topics.
 She has written books on Detox diets.
 Her No. 1 bestseller was Detox For Life, produced in collaboration with Ko Chohan and Anita Bean and published by Virgin Books, which sold over a million copies.
 Many school textbooks have been published under her name, chiefly by Dorling Kindersley in series such as English Made Easy, Maths Made Easy, Science Made Easy and How to Pass National Curriculum Maths.

 Commercial ventures

-Vorderman also expanded her business ventures, launching a number of Sudoku products.
+Vorderman expanded her business ventures, launching a number of Sudoku products.
 In March 2007, she launched a brain-training game called Carol Vorderman's Mind Aerobics together with BSkyB.
-Also in 2007, she released a video game for PlayStation 2 in the United States entitled Carol Vorderman's Sudoku.
+Also in 2007, she released a video game for PlayStation 2 and PlayStation Portable in the United States entitled Carol Vorderman's Sudoku.
 In 2007, Vorderman did TV commercials for the frozen food chain Farmfoods – advertising "Chippy Chips for £1" and "Cadbury's Cones for 99p".

-In the autumn of 2008, soon after she completed her final regular Countdown show, Vorderman announced a new commercial venture, her own property development and sales company that would specialise in overseas holiday and retirement homes in the Caribbean, the Bahamas and Spain.
-It was called Carol Vorderman's Overseas Homes Ltd. She saw the company as a natural extension of her own experiences in buying and selling properties over recent years and was aiming at a target market of "families aged 35 plus".
-However, because of the financial crisis of 2007–2008, the venture proved short-lived.
+In the autumn of 2008, soon after she completed her final regular Countdown show, Vorderman announced a new commercial venture, her own property development and sales company that would specialise in overseas holiday and retirement homes in the Caribbean, including the Bahamas, and Spain.
+It was called Carol Vorderman Overseas Homes Limited.
+She saw the company as a natural extension of her own experiences in buying and selling properties over recent years and was aiming at a target market of "families aged 35 plus".
+However, due to the 2008 financial crisis, the venture proved short-lived.
 During March 2009 Vorderman publicly withdrew her name from the firm, which suspended trading soon afterwards.
 On 2 March 2010, Vorderman publicly launched her new commercial venture of an online mathematics coaching system for 4- to 12-year-old children under the name of the MathsFactor.

 Endorsement controversy

 Vorderman had maintained a long-standing endorsement of the debt consolidation company FirstPlus, an association that ceased in 2007.
 In 2006, the charity Credit Action attempted to highlight the potential dangers of debt consolidation, calling on Vorderman to stop giving First Plus credibility.
 Her agent responded that Vorderman had no intention of curtailing the contract for a service which was perfectly legal and offered by an excellent company.
-When interviewed by The Daily Telegraph in November 2008 Vorderman herself responded with:"The secured loans market was criticised and it was pertinent to pick me out, because I was a face.
-I advertised FirstPlus for 10 years.
-We had something like £1.5billion out on loan and until a matter of months ago there were no repossessions.
-When that programme [BBC's Real Story] was made, [there were] no repossessions.
-Did they say that?
-Funnily enough, no."
+When interviewed by The Daily Telegraph in November 2008 Vorderman herself responded with: